hoyekan/Modeling-Wave-Equation-Using-SGFD-With-Genetic-Algorithm/README.md

 * `pathlib` (standard library, used for output folders)
 * `IPython.display` (for animations in notebooks)

-If you are using Google Colab, you will likely need to install `segyio` and `numba` explicitly.
+Make sure to install `segyio` and `numba`.
 You can do this in the first cell of your notebook:
 ```bash
 !pip install segyio numba
 ```